oxarbitrage/worker-proposals/bitshares2018_1.md

 ## Notes:

 - worker will not receive 21450 bts per month but exactly 6600 bitusd with the escrow setup.
-Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account as backup(open discussion of this at [link to worker thread]
+Remaining bts(if any) will be burned back to the network or keeped in the worker escrow account as backup(open discussion of this at [link to burnback thread]
 - If at some point the escrow can't buy enough bitusd to make the payment the worker will submit a new worker proposal that the stakeholders will need to approve.